‘Young And The Restless’ Spoilers: Chelsea Blackmails Victor With Paternity Secret, Needs Getaway Plan

 — Young and Restless (@YandR_CBS) February 2, 2018

 Young and the Restless spoilers state that Chelsea will freak out and tell him that someone else knows their secret.
 According to She Knows Soaps, she will get the message on Friday, February 9.
-In panic mode, she could tell Victor that if the truth gets out and they find out that Victor knew Christian’s paternity all along they would definitely resent him.
+In panic mode, she could tell Victor that if the truth gets out and they find out that Victor knew Christian’s paternity all along, they would definitely resent him.
 The whole Newman clan would gang up against him again.
 Young and the Restless spoilers suggest that Chelsea will demand that Victor, the king of making people disappear, will help her get away from the mess that she created for herself.

 Don’t mess with Chelsea next week on #YR! pic.twitter.com/DlitQHqMLR